NVISOsecurity/ee-outliers/documentation/GETTING_STARTED.md

 ### Step 2: Define the outlier detection use cases

-Each detection use case has to be defined in a separate .conf file.
+Each detection use case can be defined in a shared or unique .conf file.

 We provided 4 examples of use cases available in the [use_cases/examples](../use_cases/examples) repository.
 A detailed description of these use case examples, along with information on how you can create your owns can be found